adaltas/node-nikita/packages/core/src/actions/fs/base/readdir.coffee.md

         target:
           type: 'string'
           description: """
-          Path of the directory to read;
+          Path of the directory to read.
           """
         withFileTypes:
           type: 'boolean'